 Editor’s note: As the Christian landscape changes, leaders must ask and answer a new question: What’s the future of denominations?
 This interview is part of an occasional series that offers insight on this vital issue.
 To see the entire series, click here.

-The mission organization Word Made Flesh brings together Christians from different denominations as part of its focus on “grass-roots communities of hope,” said Chris Heuertz, international executive director of the organization.
+[Updated: Chris Heuertz currently is the founding partner of Gravity: A Center for Contemplative Activism.]
+The mission organization Word Made Flesh brings together Christians from different denominations as part of its focus on “grass-roots communities of hope,” said Chris Heuertz, former international executive director of the organization.
 In that way, the group strives to affirm what Christians have in common, he said.

 Heuertz began working with Word Made Flesh in India after graduating from Asbury College in Kentucky in 1994.
-He has served as its international executive director since 1996.
+He began serving as its international executive director in1996.
 He is the author of several books, including “Simple Spirituality: Learning to See God in a Broken World” and “Friendship at the Margins,” co-authored with Christine D. Pohl.

 He spoke with Faith & Leadership about the good and the bad influences of denominations, and why his organization rejected an ecclesiastic structure.
 The video is an excerpt from the following edited transcript.